WebProgrammingAAiT/intern-seek-client-application/README.md

-# internship-seeker-web-project
+# intern-seek-web-project
 This is a repo for our web programming project in AAiT

-Project Title: Internship Seeker
+Project Title: Intern Seek

 Description: This is a website under development for the sake of simplifying the hardships students go through when they want to apply for an internship.This website will be a bridge that connects both internship providers and interns, thus making the process feasibile, less time consuming and providing different options for the interns to apply for.